 The private sector also operates many parking lots.
 Parking will not be a problem if you are not in a condensed urban area.

-TIP: If you are stuck in a metropolitan area, do not know what to do, use the hotels’ vale services, get in front of the hotel, and ask the help of the personnel.
+TIP: If you are stuck in a metropolitan area, do not know what to do, use the hotels’ vale services.
+Drive in front of a hotel, and ask the help of the personnel.

 This method may be more expensive than normal, but it is sometimes too chaotic to find a parking spot.

 Everything can be cheap in Turkey but not the fuel.
 Turkish people use one of the most expensive gasoline in Europe.